oetiker/net-ldap-spnego/README.md

 Now connect with your webbrowser to the webserver runing on port 3000.
-If you login from a Windows host and the url you are connecting resides in the local zone, you will see (or rather not see) seemless authentication take place.
+If you login from a Windows host and the url you are connecting resides in the local zone, you will see (or rather not see) seemless authentication taking place.
 Finally a webpage will be displayed showing a list of groups you are a member of.

 The demo script stores your authentication in a cookie in your brower, so once